-The program is applicable to all undergraduate students interested in healthcare careers as well as allied health professionals who hold an associate's degree (Respiratory Care, Radiologic Technology, Medical Laboratory Technology or a certified or licensed healthcare discipline deemed applicable by the School of Health Sciences).
+The program is applicable to all undergraduate students interested in healthcare careers as well as allied health professionals who hold an associate's degree (Respiratory Care, Radiologic Technology, Medical

+162 - School of Health Sciences

+Laboratory Technology or a certified or licensed healthcare discipline deemed applicable by the School of Health Sciences).

-The Healthcare Administration major has two courses that are crosslisted Nursing courses.
+The Healthcare Administration major has two courses that are cross-listed Nursing courses.
 Healthcare Administration majors, both General and Clinical, are not allowed to enroll in any other Nursing courses without admission to the Francis Marion University Nursing program.
 All Healthcare Administration majors are required to complete all Francis Marion University General Education Requirements.